isomerpages/mof-vital/media-library/publications/_posts/2023-05-04-post-CE's speech at Staff Recognition Ceremony 2023.md

 			<div style="font-size: 20px;color:#585858;text-align:justify;">a.</div>
 		</td>
 		<td style="border: 0px;padding:0px;">
 			<div style="font-size: 20px;color:#585858;text-align:justify;">Sandy Chen Mingzhen, Section Manager, HPS (HR) <br>Sandy Chen from HPS joined VITAL in 2012 as an Executive and moved up the ranks to a Section Manager in HPS, leading a team of 6 officers today.
 Sandy enrolled herself as a part-time student of Temasek Polytechnic and attained a Specialist Diploma in Business Analytics in 2019.
-With the knowledge obtained, Sandy finds herself able to grasp insights faster and give feedback while participating in projects such as the E&amp;L Analytics Study with OP, Kryon Proof of Concept with IH and Kryon System Experts, and RPA for VOICES SR Reports.
+With the knowledge obtained, Sandy finds herself able to grasp insights faster and give feedback while participating in projects such as the E&amp;L Analytics Study with OP, Kryon Proof of Concept with IH and Kryon system experts, and RPA for VOICES SR Reports.
 Sandy receives her 10-Year Long Service Award this year. </div><br>
 		</td>
 	</tr>
 	<tr style="border: 0px;padding:0px;">